 Just before her 2nd birthday, Lily was diagnosed with Rett Syndrome, a neurological disorder that involves early regression in communication and motor abilities.
 It is associated with severe motor planning difficulties and apraxia, which impacts speech production and other motor movements.
 Her mother, Malin, remembers Lily slowly losing her words, and how confusing and scary the diagnosis period was.

 Thankfully, Lily’s parents were determined to find help for her.
-Goodwill of Orange County’s Assistive Technology Exchange Center (ATEC) connected with Lily and her family in June 2017 when she was evaluated for an Augmentative and Alternative Communication (AAC) device.
+Goodwill of Orange County’s Assistive Technology Exchange Center (ATEC) connected with Lily and her family when she was evaluated for an Augmentative and Alternative Communication (AAC) device.

 ATEC’s speech-language pathologist was able to find technology that fit Lily’s needs and guided the family through the process of obtaining Lily’s very own I-12, an eye-gaze speech generating device by TobiiDynavox, in which Lily uses her eyes to communicate.